-Artex® is a water-based covering, usually used to decorate ceilings, and generally brought to a textured finish with the use of a brush or comb.
-Some older artex® may contain asbestos and it is extremely unwise to sand down or scrape without seeking the advice of an asbestos specialist as this can potentially damage your health and anybody around you.
-Contact your local council for help with this.
+Artex surfaces which were added prior to 2000 are likely to contain asbestos and it is extremely unwise to sand or scrape without seeking the advice of an asbestos specialist, as this can potentially damage your health and anybody around you.
+Contact your local council if you need help with this.

-Once confirmed that the artex® does not contain asbestos fibres and can be removed safely with no risk there are a number of different ways this can be done.
+Once confirmed that the artex® does not contain asbestos fibres and it can be removed safely with no risk there are a number of different ways that artex ceiling removal can be done.
 Firstly it can be “steamed” off using a wallpaper steamer.
-This can be a very messy and also very slow process.
-It cannot be done at speed or with the steam plate left in one area too long…if it is, there is a possibility of damaging the ceiling or wall behind it and also the risk that the artex® will liquefy and run everywhere.
+This can be very messy and is also a very slow process.
+It cannot be done at speed or with the steam plate left in one area for too long…if it is, there is a possibility of damaging the ceiling or wall behind it and also the risk that the artex® will liquefy and run everywhere.

 Removing Artex® using Eco Solutions X-Tex® WORKING WET SYSTEM

-Most artex® has been painted over the years with various coats of emulsions and this does need to be removed before you can start removing the artex®.
-The most difficult of these is vinyl silk which contains plastic polymers, and once softened by any type of paint remover can turn it into a gooey mess!
-Vinyl silk is hard to penetrate with any type of paint remover, so the first recommendation is to lightly score the surface with a blade to let X-Tex penetrate the paint and lift it from underneath.
-You do not want to score too deeply, as not to disturb the Artex® underneath.
-You can also apply X-Tex prior to scoring the surface which will prevent any dust becoming airborne if you score below the surface.
+Most artex® will have been painted over the years with various coats of emulsions and this does need to be removed before you start removing the artex®.
+The most difficult of these coatings is vinyl silk which contains plastic polymers which when softened by any type of paint remover it can turn it into a gooey mess!
+Vinyl silk is hard to penetrate with any type of paint remover, so the first recommendation is to lightly score the surface with a blade to let the Eco Solutions X-Tex penetrate the paint and lift it from underneath.
+You do not want to score too deeply as you do not want to disturb the Artex® underneath.
+You can also apply X-Tex prior to scoring the surface which will prevent any dust from becoming airborne if you score below the surface.

 Another great tip is to apply X-Tex® and cover with foil or plastic film and leave overnight.
 The foil prevents the X-Tex® from drying out and also forces the product down and in most cases softens both the emulsion and the artex® in one application.
-This is highly recommended to obtain the best results and to save you product.
+This is highly recommended to obtain the best results and to save the amount of product you use.

-Demo video – How to remove artex® safely
+Demo video for Eco Solutions X-Tex® – How to remove artex® safely

 Plastering over Artex®